How to Treat Corns on Feet: Home and Medical Remedies

 Luckily, corns aren’t just generally self-diagnosable, they are usually self-treatable too.
 A pumice stone, warm water, and corn pads may just do the trick for you.
 Since corns arise due to pressure and friction, alongside home remedies, efforts to prevent corns on feet may be the way to put your best foot forward.

-Here is what you need to know about foot corn treatment and causes.
+Here is what you need to know about foot corn treatment and its causes.

-In scientific terminology a corn goes by the name heloma.
+In scientific terminology, corn goes by the name heloma.
 Corns are thickened layers of skin that generally develop on the feet.
-However, a corn is different from a callus.
-A callus is more diffused, while a corn on the foot has a more defined area and is generally harder and more painful too.
+However, corn is different from a callus.
+A callus is more diffused, while corn on the foot has a more defined area and is generally harder and more painful too.